replicatedhq/replicated-field-labs/instruqt/support-bundle-analyzers/04-vendor-portal/assignment.md

 ![Cluster resources](../assets/cluster-resources.png)

 Although the collected information is all `json`, there is a lot of information in it that can be very helpfull!
-And there is even an easy way to interact with it called `sbctl`: a command line tool for examining K8s resources in Troubleshoot's support bundles.
+And there is even an easy way to interact with it using [sbctl](https://github.com/replicatedhq/sbctl): a command line tool for examining K8s resources in Troubleshoot's support bundles.

 The `Shell` tab already has the `sbctl` cli installed.
 So all we have to do is upload the previously downloaded support bundle into it.
-Go the the `Editor` tab, and upload the `.tar.gz` file into it.
+Go the the `Upload` tab, and upload the `.tar.gz` file into it.

 Next, you can go to the `Shell` tab and run: